-B. In 2017 it shall be unlawful for any person, fishing recreationally, to harvest or possess any cobia before June 1st or after September 15th.
+B. It shall be unlawful for any person, fishing recreationally, to harvest or possess any cobia before June 1st or after September 30th.

 4VAC20-510-25.
 COMMERCIAL FISHERY POSSESSION LIMITS AND SEASON.

 A. It shall be unlawful for any person fishing commercially to possess more than two amberjack or more than two cobia at any time, except as described in 4VAC 20-510-33.
 Any amberjack or cobia caught after the possession limit has been reached shall be returned to the water immediately.
-When fishing from any boat or vessel where the entire catch is held in a common hold or container, the possession limit shall be for the boat or vessel and shall be equal to the number of persons on board legally eligible to fish multiplied by two.
+When fishing from any boat or vessel where the entire catch is held in a common hold or container, the possession limit shall be for the boat or vessel and shall be equal to the number of valid commercial fisherman registration licensees on board multiplied by two, except there is a maximum vessel limit of six cobia per vessel per day.
 The captain or operator of the boat or vessel shall be responsible for any boat or vessel possession limit.

 4VAC20-510-30.
 MINIMUM SIZE LIMITS.